gerousia/BargainPrisoner/README.md

 ## 🔧 Mod Features

 - 🤴 Offer Prisoner Interaction
+  - Give Prisoners for Free
+  - Bargain Prisoners for Gold or a Favor
 - 👸 Demand Prisoner Interaction
+  - Force Demand Prisoners from your Vassals
+  - Force Demand Prisoners from rulers if you have a hook
+  - Demand Prisoners for Gold or a Favor
 - ⛓️ Mechanism for replacing Prisoner Jailors
 - 🪙 Prisoner Gold Value Logic
 - 🤖 AI Scripted Modifier Logic